Kurdistan Workers' Party insurgency: State terrorism

 Since its foundation, the Republic of Turkey has pursued variously assimilationist and repressive policies towards the Kurdish people.
 At the beginning of the conflict, the PKK's relationship with its civilian supporters created incentives for the Turkish government to use terrorism against the Kurdish citizens in the Kurdish dominated southeast region of Turkey.
 Since the early 1980s, the authorities have systematically used arbitrary arrests, executions of suspects, excessive force, and torture to suppress the opponents.
 In 1993, the report published by Human Rights Watch stated:

 According to Human Rights Watch, the authorities even executed the Kurdish civilians and took the pictures of their corpses with the weapons, they carried for staging the events, in order to show them as Kurdistan Workers Party (PKK) "terrorists" to press.
 In 1995, another report published by Human Rights Watch stated:

 Shooting and killing peaceful demonstrators was one of the methods the security forces used to spread fear.
 In 1992, the security forces killed more than 103 demonstrators, 93 of them during the celebration of Newroz in three Kurdish cities.
 No security force member was ever charged with any of the deaths.

 In the early 1990s, hundreds of people had disappeared after they had been taken into custody by security forces.
 Only in 1992, more than 450 people had been reportedly killed.
 Among those killed were journalists, teachers, doctors, human rights activists and political leaders.
-The security forces usually denied to have detained the victims but sometimes they claimed that they had released the victims after "holding them briefly".
+The security forces usually denied having detained the victims but sometimes they claimed that they had released the victims after "holding them briefly".
 According to the Human Rights Association (İHD), there have been 940 cases of enforced disappearance since the 1990s.
 In addition to that, more than 3,248 people who were murdered in extrajudicial killings are believed to have been buried in 253 separate burial places.
 On 6 January 2011, the bodies of 12 people were found in a mass grave near an old police station in Mutki, Bitlis.
 A few months later, three other mass graves were reportedly found in the garden of Çemişgezek police station.

 In 2006, the former ambassador Rouleau stated that the continuing human rights abuses of ethnic Kurds is one of the main obstacles to Turkish membership of the EU.